 Fairfax County Board Supervisor

 Chantilly, VA 20151

-According to the Fairfax County Taxpayers Alliance (FCTA), the residential real estate taxes increased $3,359 between FY2000 and FY2016.
-This simply means that, during this period, according to the U.S. Bureau of Labor Statistics, inflation increased almost 40% during this sixteen year period while the residential real estate increased 140% or more than three times the inflation rate.
+According to the Fairfax County Taxpayers Alliance (FCTA), the residential real estate taxes increased from $2,400 to $6,100 between FY2000 and FY2017.
+This simply means that, during this period, according to the U.S. Bureau of Labor Statistics, inflation increased almost 49% during this 17-year period while the residential real estate, according to FCTA, increased 154% or more than three times faster than household income and the inflation rate.
 How can you really justify increasing real estate taxes more than three times the rate of inflation?
 For decades, the County Board has been raising the budget and taxes more than two to three times the inflation rate!
-Isn't it time to give the county taxpayers a break?
+Is it your goal to run retired and middle class taxpayers out of Fairfax County?

 In conclusion, we feel that the real estate tax rate should be rolled back to the current rate of inflation.
 We look forward to your comments.
 Thank you for your attention.

 * † Includes storm water tax and infestation prevention tax.